privateprep/coding-space-website/src/pages/blog/2023-04-27-explore-google-hq-with-camp-coding-space.md

       **Google**

       Campers who sign up for camp during the week of June 26th or the week of August 7th will visit Google's NYC headquarters!
-The field trip will include.
+The field trip will include:

       * A tour of [Google’s new campus](https://www.cnbc.com/2022/04/21/google-opens-hudson-river-campus-to-attract-more-new-york-talent.html)